Adding an identity provider - OIDC - PingOne - PingOne Cloud Platform

 6. Enter the Connection Details:

-• Client ID: The application ID that is generated by the external identity provider to which you are connecting.
+• Client ID: The application ID that is generated by the external IdP to which you are connecting.

-• Client secret: The application secret that is generated by the external identity provider to which you are connecting.
+• Client secret: The application secret that is generated by the external IdP to which you are connecting.

-• Callback URL: The URL to which the user will be redirected after authenticating, also known as the Redirect URI.
+• Callback URL: The URL to which the user is redirected after authenticating, also known as the redirect URI.
 This value is read-only.
-You might need to provide this value to the identity provider.
+Provide this value to the IdP.

 7. Enter the Discovery Details:

-• Discovery document URI: (Optional).
-The discovery endpoint from the external identity provider, which populates the following values for you.
-Enter the URL and then click Use Discovery document.
-For more information, see Discovery document URI.
+• Discovery document URI (optional): The discovery endpoint from the external IdP.
+Enter the URL and then click Use Discovery document to populate the remaining settings in Discovery Details automatically.
+Learn more in Discovery document URI.

-• Authorization endpoint: A string that specifies the authorization endpoint for the external identity provider.
+• Authorization endpoint: The URL that specifies the authorization endpoint for the external IdP.
 The client requests an authorization grant from the authorization endpoint.
-This value must be a URL that uses https.
+This URL must use the https protocol.

-• Token endpoint: A string that specifies the token endpoint for the external identity provider.
+• Token endpoint: The URL that specifies the token endpoint for the external IdP.
 The client presents its authorization grant to the token endpoint to obtain an access token and a refresh token when needed.
+This URL must use the https protocol.

-• JWKS endpoint: A string that specifies the JSON web key set (JWKS) endpoint for the external identity provider.
+• JWKS endpoint: The URL that specifies the JSON web key set (JWKS) endpoint for the external identity provider.
 The JWKS endpoint includes public keys that can be used to verify JSON web keys (JWKs) from the IdP.
-This value must be a URL that uses https.
+This URL must use the https protocol.

-• Issuer: The issuer to which the authentication is sent for the external identity provider.
-This value must be a URL that uses https.
+• Issuer: The issuer to which the authentication is sent for the external IdP.
+This URL must use the https protocol.

-• User information endpoint: (Optional).
-A string that specifies the userInfo endpoint for the external identity provider.
-The client can present an access token to the User information endpoint to retrieve additional information about the user, including attributes.
+• User information endpoint (optional): The URL that specifies the userInfo endpoint for the external identity provider.
+The client can present an access token to the userInfo endpoint to retrieve additional information about the user, including attributes.
 Clients can use this endpoint to retrieve profile information, preferences, and other user-specific information.
+This URL must use the https protocol.

-• Requested scopes: The scopes to include in the authentication request to the external identity provider.
+• Requested scopes: The scopes to include in the authentication request to the external IdP.
+Scope values are case sensitive.
+You can provide multiple scopes by separating them with a space.

-• Token endpoint authentication method: The authentication method to use for authenticating the external identity provider.
+• Token endpoint authentication method: The authentication method to use for authenticating the external IdP.
 Select None, Client Secret Basic, or Client Secret Post.

 8. Click Save and Continue.

-• Enter the PingOne user profile attribute and the external IdP attribute.
-For more information about attribute syntax, see Identity provider attributes.
+1. Enter the PingOne user profile attribute and the external IdP attribute.

-• To use the expression builder, click Build and test or Advanced Expression.
-See Using the expression builder.
+3. To use the expression builder, click Build and test or Advanced Expression.

-• Select the update condition, which determines how PingOne updates its user directory with the values from the identity provider.
-The options are:
+4. Select the update condition, which determines how PingOne updates its user directory with the values from the identity provider:

 • Empty only: Update the PingOne attribute only if the existing attribute is empty.